Please note: Families are varied and the use of the word Parent(s) refers to the adult(s) who are responsible for the

 Please make sure to sign-in your camper(s) as soon as you arrive to camp.
 Campers must be signed into camp by Parents or other authorized persons at least 18 years of age or older.

 Campers may be picked up by Parents or other authorized pick-up persons at least 18 years or older.
 The authorized pick-up person should sign-out of program with a signature and time of departure.
 Only authorized pick-up persons specified on the registration form and who present photo identification upon request, may pick up a camper, as we will not release a child to any other persons without written permission.

 Independent Arrival and Departure

 If the Parent chooses to have the camper arrive to camp without an authorized drop-off person to sign them in, or if the Parent chooses to have the camper to be able to leave camp without an authorized pick-up person, Parents must authorize an independent arrival and/or an independent departure at the time of registration.
 Campers who are authorized in writing to depart independently from camp will be signed out by a staff member at the time designated by the parent.

 Field Trip Policies

 Wisconsin Youth Company believes field trips and special activities away from the site are an important part of a quality program.
 Field trip information including dates, arrival and departure times, and destination will be included in the weekly welcome letter.

 If a field trip needs to be changed due to weather concerns, construction, facility closure, etc., an email will be sent to Parents as soon as the trip is confirmed to change.
 On all field trips, staff will carry first aid supplies, attendance, registration information, emergency medications, and a program cell phone.

 Immersion Camp Fee Structure

-During registration, a $25 deposit per week is required to reserve space in the program.
+During registration, a $ 50 deposit per immersion camp is required to reserve space in the program.
 The deposit will be applied to the camper’s weekly fee and is non-refundable and non-transferable.

 General Fee Policies